Pinus contorta

-Pinus contorta, with the common names lodgepole pine, shore pine, twisted pine, and contorta pine, is an evergreen species of conifer tree.
+Pinus contorta, the lodgepole pine, shore pine, twisted pine, or contorta pine, is a species of conifer in the family Pinaceae.
 It is a common pine in western North America, found near the ocean shore and in dry montane forests to the subalpine, but is rare in lowland rain forests.

 Description

-Depending on subspecies, Pinus contorta grows as an evergreen shrub or tree.
+Depending on subspecies, Pinus contorta grows as a coniferous shrub or tree.
 The shrub form is krummholz and is approximately 1 to 3 m high.
 The thin and narrow-crowned tree can grow 40 to 50 m high and achieve up to 2 m in diameter at chest height.
 The murrayana subspecies is the tallest.
 The crown is rounded and the top of the tree is flattened.
 In dense forests, the tree has a slim, conical crown.
 The formation of twin trees is common in some populations in British Columbia.
 The elastic branches stand upright or overhang and are difficult to break.
 The branches are covered with short shoots that are easy to remove.

 The species name is contorta because of the twisted, bent pines (shore pine) found at coastal areas and the tree's twisted needles.
 Pinus contorta is occasionally known under several English names: black pine, scrub pine, and coast pine.
 P. contorta subsp. latifolia will hybridise with the closely related jack pine (P. banksiana).

 The bark of lodgepole pine is thin, scaly and grayish brown.
 Shore pine bark is somewhat thick and corky, fissuring into a checkered pattern.
 Some lodgepole pines have been reported in low elevations with features closer to those of the shore pine, including the bark.

 Tamarack pine can grow up to centuries old and lodgepole pines in Yellowstone Park have survived over 300 years.

 Lodgepole pine being trained as bonsai.
 Notice the use of wire to position the branches of the tree.
 This is a yamadori (wild collected specimen) and has been styled by American bonsai artist Bjorn Bjorholm.